datafoodconsortium/connector-ruby/README.md

 ## Tests

-Some unit tests are in the `/test` folder.
+Some unit tests are in the `/spec` folder.

-To run them, just type `rake`.
+To run them, just type `rspec`.

 ## Contributing